bendqh1/css/pre_tag_text_goes_outside_of_box.md

 white-space: pre-line;
 ```

-But, this may vanish all indentations anywhere in `pre` tags in the website so it might as well be better off to just add line breaks in the particular text with the problem.
+But, this may vanish all indentations anywhere in `pre` tags in the website so it might as well be better off to just add line breaks in the particular text itself.

 And maybe also